MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/budgeting/budget-planning-overview-configuration.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-This topic introduces budget planning.
+This topic describes budget planning.
 It contains information to help you configure budget planning and assist you in setting up budget planning processes.

 Overview of budget planning
 ---------------------------